Frederick Stanley, 16th Earl of Derby: Governor General of Canada

 Stanley was appointed the Governor General of Canada and Commander in Chief of Prince Edward Island on 1 May 1888.
 During his term as Governor General, he travelled often and widely throughout the country.
 His visit to western Canada in 1889 gave him a lasting appreciation of the region's great natural beauty as well as permitting him to meet the people of Canada's First Nations and many western ranchers and farmers.
 During his visit, he dedicated Stanley Park, which is named after him.
 He also experienced the joys of fishing and avidly pursued the sport whenever his busy schedule allowed.
 As governor general, Stanley was the third holder of that office to whom Queen Victoria granted the power of granting pardons to offenders or remitting sentences and fines and the power of mitigating capital or any other sentence.

 When Prime Minister John A. Macdonald died in office of heart failure on 6 June 1891, Stanley lost the close friendship he had enjoyed with Macdonald.
 He asked John Abbott to take over as prime minister.
 Once the government was in place, Abbott resigned for health reasons and turned the government over to John Thompson.
 Stanley helped cement the non-political role of the governor general when, in 1891, he refused to agree to a controversial motion in the House of Commons.
 The motion called on him as governor general to disallow the government of Quebec's Jesuit Estates Act, which authorized paying as compensation for land granted to the Jesuits by the King of France.
 The opposition to the bill was introduced by the other provinces who were motivated by mistrust of the Roman Catholic Church in Quebec.
 Stanley declined to interfere, citing the proposed disallowance as unconstitutional.
 In holding to this decision, he gained popularity by refusing to compromise the viceregal position of political neutrality.

-Stanley's wife, whom Wilfrid Laurier described as "an able and witty woman", made a lasting contribution during her husband's term of office.
-In 1891, she founded the Lady Stanley Institute for Trained Nurses on Rideau Street, the first nursing school in Ottawa.
-She was also an enthusiastic fan of hockey games at the Rideau Rink.